White-Oak/arch-setup-for-dummies/building-archiso.md

 # Building your own Arch installation ISO
-This is really well covered in https://wiki.archlinux.org/index.php/archiso, but I will illustrate it once more on my exact example.
+This is really well covered in https://wiki.archlinux.org/index.php/archiso, but I will illustrate it in a step-by-step way on my exact example.

 1. `sudo pacman -S archiso`
 2. `sudo -i`